Sanchayan-Khan/Calculator/README.md

 # Calculator
-This is a basic calculator, hope this works.
+This is a very basic calculator.
+The author is learning web development at the moment.
+Thank you.